baffou/PhaseLAB_doc/docs/source/classes/Medium/methods/display.rst

         <p class="title">Description</p>

-    This method displays the properties of a |Medium| object in the nice way:
+    This method displays the properties of a |Medium| object in a nice way:

     .. code-block:: matlab